aborgert251/TicTacToeRemastered/README.md

 # TicTacToeRemastered

+## How to play?
+The whole project is controled via gestures.
+The application detects the center of the hand that is recognized by the webcam.
+This point is marked by a yellow dot and represents the mouse position.
+To click you could move the tip of your thumb and the tip of your middle finger close together.

+## Framework
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.

 ## Development server